 Braces system have been put on your teeth to make them nice-looking and straight.
 Good dental hygiene is crucial for people with braces.
 Brushing and flossing become even more important when wearing braces to prevent staining, plaque build-up, and decay.
-Accumulation of plaque during wearing braces due to the complexity of cleaning interdental spaces can lead to undesirable development of cavities.
+Accumulation of plaque during wearing braces due to the complexity of cleaning interdental spaces can lead to the undesirable development of cavities.
 It is very important to keep your gums and teeth free of plaque and clean while the braces are on.
 Dental plaque is a harmful layer of bacteria on the teeth.
 It can cause cavities.
-Without regular brushing, your teeth may breakdown and make braces alignment more complicated.
-Glendale orthodontist, Dr. Sahakyan, who has years of experience at successful braces and Invisalign treatments suggests the following care for braces.
+Without regular brushing, your teeth may break down and make braces alignment more complicated.
+Glendale orthodontist, Dr. Sahakyan, who has years of experience with successful braces and Invisalign treatments suggests the following care for braces.

 How to Remove Plaque from the Teeth and Braces?